igrr/mkspiffs/README.md

 ## To do

 - Error handling
-- Block and page size are hardcoded
-- Determing the image size automatically when opening a file
+- Determine the image size automatically when opening a file
 - Unpack
 - Automated builds
 - Code cleanup